legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 This is the 4K pages version, not fully optimised for the m1, but works.
 *I also built a 16K pages version, based on apples m1 Native HW.
-Kernel pagesize are also referred to by developers as granular translation table options or similar.
+Kernel pagesize is also referred to by developers as granular translation table options or similar.

 *This version appears to be more stable thant he 16K version built and suffers few issues so far for me except for virtio gpu/drm-kms-helper.